Kader Camara

-Kader Camara (born 18 March 1982) is a Guinean football player who currently plays for Etzella Ettelbruck in the Luxembourg National Division.
+Kader Camara (born 18 March 1982) is a Guinean former professional footballer who played as a midfielder.

-Career
+Club career

 In 2003, Camara was part of Cercle Brugge, the team that became Belgian Second Division champions, thus achieving promotion to the highest level of Belgian football.
 Among Camara's for teams are Vitesse (as youth player), RC Harelbeke, Dessel Sport and Beringen-Heusden-Zolder.
 Also, he played five seasons for Azerbaijan Premier League side Gabala from July 2007.

 Camara returned to Gabala following, six months with Olimpik-Shuvalan, in February 2010.

 International career

-He was part of the Guinean 2004 African Nations Cup team, who finished second in their group in the first round of competition, before losing in the quarter finals to Mali.
+Camara was part of the Guinean 2004 African Nations Cup team, who finished second in their group in the first round of competition, before losing in the quarter-finals to Mali.
 He played 12 minutes of the 1-1 group game against Rwanda, coming on as a substitute for Abdoul Salam Sow.